 After the success of it’s presentation in 2016 and 2017, we are excited to invite you to apply for the 2018 Sulway Harris Prize for Excellence in Clinical Communication.
 The prize is open to final year University of Sydney Medical Students and celebrates & promotes a skill essential to health care – communication.
 Read more

 Complex Communication in Healthcare, a PMC Masterclass, is back with new content and scenarios in 2018.
-The workshop is suitable for all health staff including students, clinicians, nurses, allied health, administration and is Accredited by the Australian Medical Association (AMA).
+The workshop is suitable for all health staff including students, clinicians, nurses, allied health and administration.
+For participating medical professionals, the masterclass has been accredited with the RACGP for (Category 1) 40 QI&CPD points and ACRRM 30 PDP by the Australian Medical Association (AMA).